The calculation for the budget for primary schools is based on the number of pupils on the school roll.

 Corporate Services Division

 Thie Slieau Whallian

 +44 1624 685808

 The Department is often approached by charities and companies keen to run competitions via schools and such approaches are welcome.
 Approaches are assessed on their educational merits and are run according to the Department's competitions criteria.
 It is emphasised that participation is at headteachers' discretion and there can be no guarantee of schools' participation.

 Complaints procedure, Dept of Education, Sport and Culture

 Copies of the Department of Education, Sport and Culture's complaints procedure are available online and from the Department at the address above.

 Course fees (University College Isle of Man UCM)

-Course fees for the University College Isle of Man (UCM) for 2016/17.
+Course fees for the University College Isle of Man (UCM).
 The Department of Education and Children may reduce or waive fees for UCM courses if the circumstances warrant such action, for instance financial hardship, etc. Applicants for the waiving of course fees should be made in writing to: